Academic Integrity

 Progress Update:

-• Provided support for considerations around the use of Generative artificial intelligence including Artificial Intelligence FAQ, syllabus language samples for generative AI.
+- Provided support for considerations around the use of Generative Artificial Intelligence (AI) including an Artificial Intelligence FAQ and syllabus language samples for Generative AI.

-• Convened discussions of academic integrity through professional development offerings, workshops, and sessions offered throughout the year in collaboration with the Centre for Teaching and Learning.
+- Convened discussions of academic integrity through professional development offerings, workshops, and sessions offered throughout the year in collaboration with the CTL.

 Progress Update: